 Skills in machine learning and deep learning are one of the hottest ones in the new tech world right now, and companies are constantly on a lookout for programmers with good knowledge of ML.
 Java is definitely one of the most popular languages after Python and has become a norm for implementing ML algorithm these days.
 Some of the many advantages of learning Java include acceptance by people in the ML community, marketability, easy maintenance and readability, among others.

-Here we list down 10 best machine learning libraries for Java, which have been complied based on their popularity level from various websites, blogs and forums.
+Here we list down 10 best machine learning libraries for Java, which have been compiled based on their popularity level from various websites, blogs and forums.

 Short for Advanced Data mining And Machine learning System, ADAMS follows the philosophy of “less is more”.
 A novel and flexible workflow engine, ADAMS is aimed at quickly building and maintaining real-world workflows which are usually complex in nature.
 It has been released under GPLv3.
 Instead of letting the user place operators or “actors” on a canvas and then manually connecting input and output, ADAMS uses a tree-like structure to control how data flows in the workflow.
 This means that there are no explicit connections that are necessary.
 You can find ADAMS here.